Kristi Burnham, Vice President Professional Learning and Leadership Development

 - Engagement programs and events which mobilize high school, college-aged, and adult supporters through in-person and virtual volunteer experiences, including summits, hill days, online challenges, Trick-or-Treat for UNICEF, the UNICEF Tap Project, UNICEF Kid Power, and others.

 Ms. Burnham joined the UNICEF USA in 1999.
 She worked closely for many years with Key Club International and Circle K International on several campaigns including Trick-or-Treat for UNICEF and campaigns to raise funds for UNICEF’s work with HIV and AIDS, clean water, education, and child protection.
 She served in a leadership position on the team that won the Kiwanis partnership called The ELIMINATE Project, a $110 million dollar effort to eliminate Maternal and Neo-natal Tetanus.
 She has led partner field visits to Kenya, Kyrgyzstan, Rwanda, Sierra Leone, Swaziland, and Uruguay.

-Ms. Burnham has also held community-focused positions at the University of Georgia, the Metro Atlanta Chamber of Commerce, the Girl Scouts, and Music Midtown.
-She holds a B. A. in advertising from the University of Georgia and has more than 20 years of experience in fundraising, grassroots mobilization, and volunteer management.
-She is one of only three recipients of the Honorary Key Club Member award from Kiwanis International.
+Ms. Burnham has also held positions at the University of Georgia, the Metro Atlanta Chamber of Commerce, the Girl Scouts of Greater Atlanta, and Music Midtown.
+She holds a B. A. in advertising from the University of Georgia and has more than 25 years of experience in fund-raising, grassroots mobilization, volunteer management, and creating professional development offerings.
+She has successfully completed many leadership courses including Center for Creative Leadership’s Leadership Development Program and Leading the Strategy.
+She is one of only three recipients of the Honorary Key Club Member award from Key Club International.